Copperheads sweep Warriors

-Catawba Ridge High School held off a fierce rally by Indian Land to secure a Region 3-4A road win, 64-59.
+Catawba Ridge High School held off a fierce rally by the Indian Land Warriors to secure a Region 3-4A road win, 64-59.

 The Warriors, down by 20 points midway through the third period, went on a 13-5 run to close out the quarter and cut the lead down to eight, 55-43.
 Sincere Rasul had three 3-pointers during the run and finished the Friday, Jan.
 20 game a team-high 22 points.